 • Drink heavily.

-When I sat down to write this article, I thought I would tell stories about the crazy things I’ve been trying to do to get out of debt and get ahead.
+When I sat down to write this article, I thought I would tell stories about the crazy things I’ve been trying to get out of debt and get ahead.
 I’d tell stories about the angst and the panic that debt and a loss of earning potential can create.
 I’d tell stories about all the people I’ve met who feel that they’ve lost their identity and their mojo.
 And as I researched this issue, the more real it became.

 I thought it must be me.
 I thought that I must be alone in my inability to recuperate or in the length of time that it is taking to unbury myself.
 I thought that everyone who calls me negative or pessimistic is just being judgmental.
 But my conclusions are statistically accurate.